hambonesoftware/SimpleSpecs/README.md

 python -m backend.cli.specs_index <file_id_or_source_path> --rebuild
 ```

+Passing a PDF path with `--rebuild` stages the document under `ARTIFACTS_DIR`, reruns
+parsing, chunking, and atomization, and refreshes the hybrid index in one step.

 Query the indexed specifications locally without the API server:

 ```bash
 python -m backend.cli.specs_query --file-id <file_id> --q "24 VDC safety relay" --k 5
 ```

+If no index exists yet the query helper instructs you to rebuild first, rather than
+terminating with a traceback.

 The FastAPI layer also exposes additive endpoints: